fllthblnks/Gauntlet/README.md

 # Gauntlet

-Gauntlet: A test that you might not survive
+A test which you might not survive